You’re Doing It Wrong.

 The first step to curing procrastination is to identify the thoughts you think when facing a task you are avoiding.
 What’s the story you are telling yourself?
 Do you think every task has to be done perfectly?
 Believe you’re just a procrastinator and you’ll never be anything else?
 Think you always need the pressure of a deadline to perform?
 Worried you’re just not good enough or skilled enough to tackle this task?
 All of these stories are untrue and can cause a self-defeating procrastination loop.
 If you break them down, you can see the logical flaws:

-• You need a deadline.
+- You need a deadline.
 No, you don’t.
-The only reason a deadline has served you is because it creates a point at which the distress over the consequences of not meeting the deadline overpowers the distress caused by thinking about the task.
+The only reason a deadline has served you is that it creates a point at which the distress over the consequences of not meeting the deadline overpowers the distress caused by thinking about the task.

 These aren’t all the stories that contribute to procrastination, just common ones I’ve heard from many graduate students.
 To cure procrastination, you need to identify the thoughts that are leading you to avoid doing the activity and challenge them.